daniilprigozhin/NLRCladeFinder/README.md

 This will create a copy of the notebook where you can input your sequence of interest and also modify the code as you like.

 Video walk through of the NLRCladeFinder is in the NLRCladeFinder_Tutorial.mp4 file.
+Instructions for vieiwing entropy annotations in Chimera are in the ViewingInChimera_Tutorial.mp4 file.

 # Citations